 Review: I am grateful for this Miss Fisher movie and I hope the series will be continued.
 We simply need more Phryne and Jack!

-Set in LA after WWII about a group of actors who try to become famous.
+Seven-part series set in LA post-WWII about a group of actors who try to become famous.

 Series finale with eight episodes continuing from where S2 left off.